open-telemetry/opentelemetry.io/content/en/docs/contributing/development.md

     to scripts for the CI checks to pass.
 In that case often [@chalin](https://github.com/chalin/) will handle that PR.
-Otherwise those PRs can as well be approved and merged except the corresponding SIG signals that merging should be postponed
+Otherwise those PRs can as well be approved and merged except the corresponding SIG signals that merging should be postponed.
 - PRs with changes to translations should aim for two approvals: one by a docs approver and one by a translation approver.
 Similar practices apply as suggested for the co-owned PRs.